HeuJulien/ML-P6-2020/README.md

 ## TP
 * It is recommended (but not mandatory) to work in groups of two
 * You are encouraged to bring your own laptop
-* You should create your own GitHub account and upload your notebooks/projects there
+* You should create your own GitHub account and upload your notebooks/projects there (a great guide : https://rogerdudler.github.io/git-guide/ )
 * You'll have to send (or upload on GitHub) your TP's notebook  regularly (dates will be updated)

 ## Seminars